maxludden/rich-gradient/README.md

 ### Rainbow Gradient Example

-If four colors isn't enough, you can use the 'rainbow' parameter to generate a rainbow gradient that spans the entire spectrum of colors randomly.
+If four colors aren't enough, you can use the 'rainbow' parameter to generate a rainbow gradient that spans the entire spectrum of colors randomly.

 ```python